dentarg/auth0-blog/_posts/2016-10-12-five-things-you-can-do-with-yarn.markdown

 ---
 layout: post
 title: "5 things you can do with Yarn"
-description: Yarn is a new package manager for JavaScript by facebook.
+description: Yarn is a new package manager for JavaScript by Facebook.
 Learn how to use Yarn to increase your productivity.
 date: 2016-10-12 05:30
 design:
   bg_color: "#1D6A8D"